 Chicken Marsala Recipe

 - 1/2 cup seasoned brown rice flour (add a pinch each of: salt, pepper, garlic powder, onion powder, dried oregano, and dried basil.
 Stir)

 - 3/4 cup sweet white wine (preferably Marsala)

 - 3 cups mushrooms, sliced – baby portabellas, crimini, shittake or even button

 Remove any visible fat from the chicken breasts and cover them with plastic wrap or wax paper and pound thin with a mallet, empty wine bottle, or rolling pin.
 Don’t skip that step.
 Go ahead and take out some of the day’s frustrations.
 It’ll be worth the effort, I promise.

 Pro-Tip: Pounding the chicken breasts physically breaks down the muscle tissue, leaving you with tender chicken you won’t ever need a knife to cut.

 Cut the chicken into manageable pieces.
 You don’t have to go to bite size, but generally you want pieces people will only need to cut in half.
 This is a nice compromise between fiddly, fussy cooking and providing a pleasant dining experience.
 Cut it smaller than in the picture, that’s just to illustrate what the pounded chicken should look like.

-Heat your pan over medium to medium high heat.
-Add 2 TBSP olive oil to the pan.
-Dredge the chicken in the seasoned rice flour, shake off the excess.
+Heat your pan over medium to medium-high heat.
+Add 2 TBSP of olive oil to the pan.
+Dredge the chicken in the seasoned rice flour, and shake off the excess.